Table of Contents

 Remember: Google wants to offer exceptional digital experiences for its users‒and this focus on UX will not dissipate.
 Therefore, your website’s functionality and user experience are paramount.
 If people can’t find the information they need quickly and bounce, it signals to Google that your site shouldn’t be ranked highly.

-In 2021, Google’s Page Experience Update rocked the Internet and website owners.
+Almost two years ago now, Google’s Page Experience Update rocked the Internet and website owners.
 Its focus is “a set of signals that measure how users perceive the experience of interacting with a web page beyond its pure information value.”
 The Page Experience Update (effectively a UX update) considers Core Web Vitals metrics, mobile-first design, site security (using HTTPS), and interstitial behavior (regarding pop-ups and ease of use).

 Run your site through Google’s page speed tool or any technical auditing tool, and you may be surprised that even a brand-new WordPress site returns a dismal result.